QuickFastly/NR-wiki/docs/Nova-Regna/_meta/Using mystic matter and magic.md

 Some areas of the world have higher or lower concentrations of this matter than normal, and that will have an effect on attunement users in those areas.
 Less proficient users may find themselves completely unable to use their abilities in particularly desolate regions.

-An additional important consideration would be whether or not the user also has [[Alignment]].
+An additional important consideration would be whether or not the user also has [Alignment](../World/Concepts/Alignment).
 Not all do, and someone without alignment is *far* less likely to ever discover their attunement, and it will be harder to learn.

 Also remember that mystic matter itself is a very recent discovery in the world.
 If you plan to write anything that takes place before the late 20th century, pretty much everyone in the world will believe it's magic, witchcraft, divine, or demonic, and that might be taboo in some areas.
 Even for some time after the discovery, it took a while for the rest of the world to catch up and realize that it's not magic, and for the taboos to fade away.